ambrolla/ambrolla.github.io/_posts/2022-09-12-found-a-job.md

 So, this post was written on June 16.
 I thought I found a job because I've received an offer letter.
 However, the offer letter never stated the start date because it said that basically I need to get an NIH badge and once I'll get it, I will start working.
 Basically, if someone is applying for an internship position, I guess in some cases you need to wait before starting a job.

-So, I'm editing a post right now, on July 17 and it's been a month since I've received an offer and still no start date.
-I've asked if there are any updates, there are still none.
-I hope I'll hear something soon!
+So, I'm editing a post right now, on September 30 and I can say that I've started working.

+Right now I'm working with: Python and Jupyter Notebooks.
+I'm also interested in working further with those technologies as well.